mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 A a summary, the main focus of this repository is two-fold:
 - Visualization of E-field distribution either generated from FEA or an analytical solution
-- Testing the response of different neuron models at different location within the E-field distribution
+- Testing the response of different neuron models at different locations within the E-field distribution